Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization

 The commutativity of the tile Hamiltonians within a section means that Hamiltonian time evolution of each section can be implemented without Trotter approximation as

-such that the cost of implementing $e^{-iH_h^st}$ can be obtained by counting the number of tiles of different types used to cover the section, given that the cost of implementing $e^{-iH_{\sigma}^{\mathrm{tile}}t}$ for each tile is known.
-To obtain the gate cost of $e^{-iH_h^st}$, the number of each type of tile used in the section is multiplied by two to account for the two spin sectors.
-As an example, the cost of implementing the red hopping section of the square lattice in Fig.~\ref{fig:lattice_tiles_sections} corresponds to 8 applications of $e^{-iH^{\mathrm{S_1}}_\sigma t}$ and 2 applications of $e^{-iH^{\mathrm{C_4}}_\sigma t}$.
+such that the cost of $e^{-iH_h^st}$ can be obtained by adding up the cost of implementing each tile within that section, e.g. the red hopping section of the square lattice in Fig.~\ref{fig:lattice_tiles_sections} requires 8 applications of $e^{-iH^{\mathrm{S_1}}_\sigma t}$ and 2 applications of $e^{-iH^{\mathrm{C_4}}_\sigma t}$, accounting for the two spin sectors.

-The cost of implementing $e^{-iH_h^st}$ can be significantly reduced by choosing tiles with a structure that allows for an efficient implementation of $e^{-iH_{\sigma}^{\mathrm{tile}}t}$.
-In particular, $e^{-iH_h^s t}$ can be implemented efficiently and exactly (without further Trotter error) if the tile Hamiltonians are diagonalized upon each application of $e^{-iH_{\sigma}^{\mathrm{tile}}t}$.

-Next, we show that it is possible to choose tiles that can be efficiently diagonalized in order to eliminate the additional Trotter error that would come from a naive implementation of $e^{-iH_{\sigma}^{\mathrm{tile}}t}$, and we provide a set of tiles that can be used to cover any lattice with nearest-neighbor hopping interactions.

-The Hamiltonian of a given tile consists of nearest-neighbor hopping interactions described by an adjacency matrix, $R^{\mathrm{tile}}$.
-The adjacency matrix of a tile spanning $q$ lattice sites can be represented as a $q \times q$ matrix with

-If the entries of the normalized eigenvectors of $R^{\mathrm{tile}}$ are integer powers of $\frac{1}{\sqrt{2}}$ then, using the fermionic operators $F_{ij}$ and $f_{\mathrm{swap}}$ defined in Appendix~\ref{APP:tile_trotterization}, tile Hamiltonians can be diagonalized without additional synthesis overhead needed to approximate arbitrary rotations.
-This eigenvector structure occurs in star interaction graphs of type $S_{2^n}$ and circle interaction graphs of type $C_{2^n}$, where the subscript denotes the number of edges and $n$ is an integer, including $S_1$, $S_2$, $C_4$ (plaquette) and $S_4$, as shown in Fig.~\ref{fig:lattice_tiles_sections}.
-In Appendix~\ref{APP:tile_trotterization}, we show how these tile Hamiltonians can be diagonalized, and provide gate costings for implementing the time evolution operator of the tile Hamiltonians.

-The number of non-zero eigenvalues of $R^{\mathrm{tile}}$ is important for determining the cost of Tile Trotterization.
-If $R^{\mathrm{tile}}$ has $x$ non-zero eigenvalues, then implementing $e^{-iH_{\sigma}^{\mathrm{tile}}t}$ requires $x$ arbitrary rotations, on top of additional T and Clifford gates.
-The four tiles shown in Fig.~\ref{fig:lattice_tiles_sections} all have two non-zero eigenvalues, meaning that it is more efficient to use the $S_2$, $C_4$ or $S_4$ tiles to cover lattices over the $S_1$ tile, as this leads to saving arbitrary rotations.
-However, the $S_1$ tile ensures that generalized Hubbard models on arbitrary lattices can be divided into hopping Hamiltonian sections.

-The total gate cost of Tile Trotterization also includes an application of $e^{-iH_Ct}$.
-All terms in $H_C$ commute and each term can be implemented without Trotter error using two CNOT gates and one arbitrary Z-axis rotation.